algorandfoundation/ARCs/ARCs/arc-draft_plugin_abstraction.md

 ---

 ## Abstract
 This ARC proposes a standard for using stateful applications and rekey transactions to enable account abstraction on Algorand.
 The abstracted account is controlled by a single stateful application which is the auth address of the abstracted account.
-Other applications can be used as plugin to provide additional functionality to the abstraction account.
+Other applications can be used as plugin to provide additional functionality to the abstracted account.

 ## Motivation
 Manually signing transactions for every dApp interaction can be rather fatiguing for the end-user, which results in a frustrating UX.
 In some cases, it makes specfific app designs that require a lot of transactions borderline impossible without delegation or an escrow account.